jermp/pthash/README.md

 	bash ../script/run_benchmark.sh 2> results.json

 to reproduce the bottom part of Table 5 of the SIGIR 2021 paper [1].
+(All constructions run in internal memory on a single core of the processor).

 Below, the result of the benchmark across different processors and compilers.
 The code is compiled with `-O3` and `-march=native` in all cases.